MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

 The detailed requirements for PrereleaseString string are:

 * PrereleaseString may only be specified when the ModuleVersion is 3 segments for Major.Minor.Build.
 This aligns with SemVer v1.0.0.
-* The PrereleaseString should begin with a hyphen.
-If a hyphen is not the first character in the string, it will be included automatically by PowerShellGet in the package metadata.
+* A hyphen is the delimiter between the Build number and the PrereleaseString.
+A hyphen may be included in the Prerelease string as the first character.
 * The PrereleaseString may contain only ASCII alphanumerics [0-9A-Za-z-] and hyphen [-].
 It is recommended to begin the PrereleaseString with an alpha character, as it will be easier to identify that this is a prerelease version when scanning a list of items.
 * Only SemVer v1.0.0 prerelease strings are supported at this time.
 PrereleaseString __must not__ contain either period or + [.+], which are allowed in SemVer 2.0.
 * Examples of supported PrereleaseString strings are: -alpha, -alpha1, -BETA, -update20171020